 According to Dr Sharib:-

-intricacies and the implications of the universe and the One from Whom
+and the implications of the universe and the One from Whom nothing is hidden."

-with one's own inner kingdom - the kindom of the heart, mind and body.
+one's own inner kingdom - the kindom of the heart, mind and body.
+One should

-One should save oneself from the pernicious influences besetting life,
+save oneself from the pernicious influences besetting life, renouncing the

-renouncing the hidden evils in the heart, such as jealousy, malice, greed,
+hidden evils in the heart, such as jealousy, malice, greed, dishonesty, lust,

-dishonesty, lust, cunning, craftiness and hypocrisy.
-One should refrain
+cunning, craftiness and hypocrisy.
+One should refrain from following those

-secure deliverance if you are entangled in the net of an undesireable
+deliverance if you are entangled in the net of an undesireable person.

 see 'The 99 Most Beautiful Names of Allah' by Dr Zahurul Hassan Sharib